Babinet's principle

-In physics, Babinet's principle states that the diffraction pattern from an opaque body is identical to that from a hole of the same size and shape except for the overall forward beam intensity.
+In physics, Babinet's principle states that the diffraction pattern from an opaque body is identical to that from an aperture (a hole in a screen) of the same size and shape except for the overall forward beam intensity.
 It was formulated in the 1800s by French physicist Jacques Babinet.

 A quantum version of Babinet's principle has been derived in the context of quantum networks.

 Explanation

 Assume B is the original diffracting body, and B' is its complement, i.e., a body that is transparent.
 The sum of the radiation patterns caused by B and B' must be the same as the radiation pattern of the unobstructed beam.
 In places where the undisturbed beam would not have reached, this means that the radiation patterns caused by B and B' must be opposite in phase, but equal in amplitude.

 Diffraction patterns from apertures or bodies of known size and shape are compared with the pattern from the object to be measured.
 For instance, the size of red blood cells can be found by comparing their diffraction pattern with an array of small holes.
 One consequence of Babinet's principle is the extinction paradox, which states that in the diffraction limit, the radiation removed from the beam due to a particle is equal to twice the particle's cross section times the flux.
 This is because the amount of radiation absorbed or reflected is equal to the flux through the particle's cross-section, but by Babinet's principle the light diffracted forward is the same as the light that would pass through a hole in the shape of a particle; so amount of the light diffracted forward also equals the flux through the particle's cross section.

 The principle is most often used in optics but it is also true for other forms of electromagnetic radiation and is, in fact, a general theorem of diffraction in wave mechanics.
 Babinet's principle finds most use in its ability to detect equivalence in size and shape.